Garfield's Pet Force

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Garfield's Pet Force against these established plot points, we can identify how Mark A.Z.
 Dippé utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Garfield's Pet Force within the family genre.

 Mark A.Z.
 Dippé's Structural Approach